Blog

 Working with SOC 2 service providers

-SOC 2 audit readiness platforms (also known as compliance automation platforms) and other software designed to help organizations become SOC 2 compliant can only go as far as assisting them to become audit ready.
+SOC 2 audit readiness platforms (also known as compliance automation platforms) and other software designed to help companies become SOC 2 compliant can only go as far as assisting them to become audit ready.

 There are a few exceptions where the audit readiness service providers are also AICPA certified.
 Hence, they conduct the audit too.